shcorya/swarm.yachts/stacks/patroni/index.md

 # Patroni

-[Patroni](https://patroni.readthedocs.io/en/latest/index.html) is a "template" for installing PostgreSQL databases in a high-availability situation.
+[Patroni](https://patroni.readthedocs.io/en/latest/index.html) is a template for installing PostgreSQL databases in a high-availability situation.
 It uses a data store, such as etcd or Consul, to track the state of a Patroni cluster.

 Being a highly configurable system, Patroni and its related services require a comprably high amount of configuration.
 Many of these options can (and should) be stored as swarm configs.
 Some configuration values will also be set by environmental variables.